 The pathophysiology of COVID-19 can be divided into three stages based on the pathological findings of the infected respiratory tract.
 In the first asymptomatic stage, the main receptor expressed in the respiratory epithelium is Angiotensin-Converting Enzyme II using which the coronavirus binds to the epithelial cells in the nasal cavity.
 The polymerase chain reaction from nasal swab samples is used to diagnose the infection rate.
 In the second airway response stage, clinical symptoms are exhibited as the virus spreads downward the respiratory tract, along the conducting airways, eliciting a vigorous innate immune response.
 In stage three, the alveolar cells continue to undergo apoptosis due to viral infection, and the patient develops pulmonary infiltration, hypoxia, thereby resulting in very severe disease.

-The immune-mediated inflammation markers, monocyte chemo attractant protein-1, interleukin-2, 6, 7, tumor necrosis factor alpha, and play a significant role in the pathogenesis of COVID-19.
+The immune-mediated inflammation markers, monocyte chemo attractant protein-1, interleukin-2, 6, 7, and tumor necrosis factor alpha, play a significant role in the pathogenesis of COVID-19.
 These inflammatory cytokines in the lung tissues causes edema, lung dysfunction, and acute respiratory distress syndrome (ARDS), eventually leading to possible death.
 COVID-19 is accompanied by an increase in neutrophil numbers and a reduction in the lymphocytes.
 The number of B cells, natural killer cells, and T cells decreases in patients with severe infection.

-HDPSCS AND LUNG INJURY
+HDPSCs AND LUNG INJURY

 The main characteristics of ARDS includes loss of alveolar structures and accumulation of inflammatory cells followed by fibrosis.
 M1 macrophages release pro-inflammatory cytokines thereby increasing tissue fibrosis.
 Managing macrophages can be a valuable strategy to treat ARDS.
-Wakayama et al. showed that intravenous (IV) infusion of SHED (Exfoliated Deciduous Teeth) and their DPSC-Conditioned Medium (CM) assessed in chemically induced ALI in a mouse model.
+Wakayama et al. showed that intravenous (IV) infusion of SHED (Exfoliated Deciduous Teeth) and their DPSC-Conditioned Medium (CM) assessed in chemically induced acute lung injury (ALI) in a mouse model.
 The results proved that the regeneration and survival rate improved after the administration of SHED or DPSC-CM.
 The M2 macrophages were also activated that upregulated the anti-inflammatory effect.
 The clinical studies in COVID-19 used the IV injection of MSCs as a less invasive method.
 The MSCs injected intravenously are trapped mostly in the lungs and to a lesser extent in other tissues; thus suggesting that IV administration of DPSCs will be localized to the lung tissues.

 DPSCs are available in abundance, easy to harvest, and have effective therapeutic abilities.
 They can be easily isolated from discarded teeth and comply with ethical considerations.
 In vitro, the DPSCs show a high proliferative ability.
 They also provide sufficient cell numbers in a very short time frame.
 They also demonstrate a multi-differentiation potential.
 They are considered to be a good choice for numerous cell-based approaches for immune and inflammation related diseases.

-CLINICAL TRIALS OF DPSCS IN PROGRESS
+CLINICAL TRIALS OF DPSCs IN PROGRESS